 Self watering containers are an enclosed growing system that decreases moisture evaporation and offers a consistent water supply to your plants.
 It is made up of two chambers, the growing chamber and the water reservoir chamber.
 The growing chamber contains a wick that descends into the water reservoir that pulls water up into the growing chamber as needed for the plants.

-Many versions of self watering containers are sold online, but you can make them yourself for a fraction of the cost out of some easy to find items.
+Many versions of self watering containers are sold online.
+For example, this Self-Watering Planter is almost the same size as an 18 gallon tote.
+You can make your own self watering container for a fraction of the cost out of some easy to find items.

 What are the Benefits of Self Watering Containers?